lazarevic23/ETL-Process/README.md

 # ETL-Process
-The project is from the course Data warehouse design.
+The project is from the course Data Warehouse Design.